 The data protection officer (DPO) is responsible for overseeing the implementation of this policy, monitoring our compliance with data protection law, and developing related policies and guidelines where applicable.

-Where necessary they will provide a report of their activities directly to the governing board and, where relevant, report to the board their advice and recommendations on school data protection issues.
+They will provide an annual report of their activities directly to the governing board and, where relevant, report to the board their advice and recommendations on school data protection issues.